labs13-school-cloud/labs13-school-cloud-BE/.github/README.md

 ### Authentication

-Most routes require authentication, and Training Bot handles authentication by looking for a valid JWT's on the `Authorization` header of a given request.
+Most routes require authentication, and School in the Cloud handles authentication by looking for a valid JWT's on the `Authorization` header of a given request.

 Valid JWTs are provided by the Auth0 integration with our [React application](https://github.com/labs12-training-bot-2/labs12-training-bot-2-FE).
 However -- for testing -- You can get a token programattically using the [Auth0 Management API](https://auth0.com/docs/api/management/v2/get-access-tokens-for-test).